DataDog/documentation/content/en/real_user_monitoring/product_analytics/sankey.md

 ### The Sankey and the funnel show different view counts for the same view.

-The algorithm for the Sankey and the Funnel rely on two different computations.
-You may notice a different in the count of views for the first step of both visualizations.
-Imagine the use case of building a Funnel and a Sankey that both start with the same view: `/home`
+The algorithm for the Sankey diagram and the funnel rely on two different computations.
+You may notice a difference in the count of views for the first step of both visualizations.
+Imagine the use case of building a funnel and a Sankey diagram that both start with the same view: `/home`

 - The Funnel will count all views that went to `/home`
 - The Sankey will only count views to `/home`where was another view that followed it.
 This means that if a user goes to `/home` and stays on that page OR leaves the app, their sessions would not be counted.